siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-11-01-network-devices-routers-switches-and-hubs.md

 date: '2024-11-01T12:22:13+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post will explore each of these devices in detail, outlining their roles, how they operate, and their applications in modern networking.'
+description:  'This article will explore each of these devices in detail, outlining their roles, how they operate, and their applications in modern networking.'

 url:  /network-devices-routers-switches-and-hubs/
 featured_image: /images/pexels-photo-4682189.jpeg